EmergencyRx/smileos-tools/docs/overview.md

 # SmileOS Tools Overview

-SmileOS Tools groups common operational tasks into documented commands:
+SmileOS Tools groups common Linux/Arch operational tasks into structured, documented commands.
-- Diagnostics (`smileos-health`)
-- Backup orchestration (`smileos-backup`)
-- Network mode design (`smileos-netmode`)

-Each entrypoint is intended to be auditable and site-specific before production use.
+The goal is to provide repeatable patterns for backup, network modes, and diagnostics that a technician can understand and safely adapt.